 It looks at computational thinking and algebraic thinking skills, defining learning objectives and classification systems through a systematic literature review and analysing previous tests of students' capabilities.

 CT&MathABLE is an innovative ERASMUS+ project developing new learning resources and approaches.
-The aim is to enhance national competitiveness through enhanced education of school age children in two key 21st century skills, computational thinking and algebraic thinking.
-Join two of our researchers Professors Arnold Pears and Javier Bilbao for a quick glimpse of the project and some of its first insights.
+The aim is to enhance national competitiveness through enhanced education of school-age children in two key 21st-century skills, computational thinking and algebraic thinking.
+Join two of our researchers, Professors Arnold Pears and Javier Bilbao, for a quick glimpse of the project and some of its first insights.

 Budapest 30-31 May - 1 June 2023